FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 {% remote_include 'https://raw.githubusercontent.com/RichardJECooke/fusionauth-testing-lambdas/main/complete-application/documentation_snippets/test_4.js' %}
 ```

-You used `fetchMock` to mock the external service that would be called from FusionAuth.
+This test function uses `fetchMock` to mock the external service that would be called from the lambda function in FusionAuth.
 The mocks for the JWT, user, and registration objects are all simple `{}` objects you can pass as parameters to the `populate()` lambda.

 Finally, run the tests.